DataStax-Academy/httpie-katapod/step1.md

 <div class="step-title">Connect to Astra DB and create a database</div>

 ✅ Create an application token with the *Database Administrator* role to access Astra DB.
-Skip this step is you already have a token.
+Skip this step if you already have a token.

 <ul>
   <li>Sign in (or sign up) to your Astra account at <a href="https://astra.datastax.com" target="_blank">astra.datastax.com</a></li>
   <li>Create an application token with the <i>Database Administrator</i> role by following <a href="https://awesome-astra.github.io/docs/pages/astra/create-token/" target="_blank">these instructions</a></li>
 </ul>

-You can reuse the same token in our other labs, too.

 ✅ Setup Astra CLI by providing the Database Administrator application token you created <a href="https://awesome-astra.github.io/docs/pages/astra/create-token/" target="_blank">here</a>:
 ```